Definition:

 History

-Stephen Krashen‘s Input Hypothesis provided an acquisition-focused rationale for CLT: if acquisition comes from comprehensible input, then communication-rich classrooms were producing the right conditions for learning.
+- 1983 — Krashen’s influence.
+The Input Hypothesis provides an acquisition-focused rationale: if acquisition comes from comprehensible input, communication-rich classrooms produce the right conditions.

 Common Misconceptions